xwiki-contrib/application-wikianalyzer/README.md

 ## Available tools

+Currently the available tools are still very limited (but useful!), contributions are welcomed !

 ### List Installed Extensions

 This very basic tool provide in a quickly filterable table the list of all installed extensions with the follwing details: